top of page

 8/3/2020

-WakePhase 2 (January 2018)
+WakePhase 2 (2018)

-Structured improvisation.
 This work is a continuation of Wake, first created in 2010 as a memory/reflection of Haas's mother’s wake when they were twelve years old (see video below for the first phase).
 This work relies heavily on improvisation, writing and meditation.
 The architecture and mood of the space created and shaped the dance, as well as sounds, light and shadow, and what is already housed within the body, such as the unconscious, dreams, memories and everyday experiences.
 Location: Breaking Ground Dance Festival; Phoenix, AZ.

 A movement and sound collaboration that questions how relationships provoke our "peaceful conditions".
 Directed by Haas with movement invention by Haas and Ann Hadley, live violin improvisation by Berkley Carnine and recorded experimental soundscapes by Jenn Grossman.
 Sponsored by Flagstaff Arts and Leadership Academy in Flagstaff, AZ.

-The Silence of Sound (April 2014)
+Excerpts from The Silence of Sound (2014)

 Movement artist Haas (hearing) and visual artist Marisa Muro (deaf) explore community and isolation, public and private, hearing and deafness in an improvised hour long performance at Shot in the Dark Café in Tucson, AZ.

-A collaboration between movement artist Haas, visual artist Marisa Muro and sound artist Rev LeReve Tsolwizar, this performance took place inside Haas’s
+A collaboration between movement artist Haas, visual artist Marisa Muro and sound artist Rev LeReve Tsolwizar, this performance took place inside Haas’s Mobile Performance Dwelling (built through EcoDance) and was located at SunFlower River Intentional Community in Albuquerque, NM.

-strings: phase 1 (March 2013)
+Excerpts from strings: phase 1 (2013)

 A long distance collaboration between musician/sound artist Jenn Grossman and movement artist Haas, each performance is labeled consecutively by phase and involves both of the artists’ work (one recorded, one live).
 Connecting through similar investigations of nonlinear, transformational processes, they draw on individual research, communicating via sound/movement recordings between two physical locations (Michigan and New York).
 Location: Red Door Gallery; Ludington, MI.